grz0zrg/wui/README.md

 You can use the "angle" option (degree) to offset the items position by an amount.

-Items are simple round buttons, an icon class name can be specified, a tooltip and a callback.
+Items are simple round buttons with or without HTML content, an icon class name can be specified, a tooltip and a callback.

 *Method*: